Gravitational Production of a Conformal Dark Sector: CFT production

 where $\pi_{\mu\nu}=\eta_{\mu\nu}p^2-p_\mu p_\nu $.
 The tree level graviton propagator can be chosen as

 The 1-loop correction to the graviton propagator is thus

 It is now simple to extract the inclusive cross-section for tree-level production of CFT states.
 To achieve this we can use the optical theorem so that the inclusive cross-section is proportional to the imaginary part of the graviton propagator, i.e. to the central charge $c_f$ appearing in the 2-point function of the energy momentum tensor of the CFT.
 The opposite process of production of SM states is instead proportional to $c_i$.
-One finds that the annihilation cross-section, averaged over initial states, is given by
+One finds that the annihilation cross-section, averaged over initial states, is given by \footnote{We quote the cosmological cross-section entering Boltzmann equations that differs by a factor 2 for Dirac particles compared to \cite{Tang:2017hvq}.}

-where $F=1(2)$ for complex (real) initial states and $g_i$ is the number of degrees of freedom in the initial state.
-In production then the only difference between weak coupling and strong coupling is the value of the central charge.
+For production then the only difference between weak coupling and strong coupling is the value of the central charge.
 For graviton production using the result in \cite{Donoghue:1994dn} we find that the same formula applies with $c_D=28$, if produced from the conformally coupled states.

 This zero temperature cross-section is the building block to determine the gravitational production of the CFT.

 \paragraph{Boltzmann equations:}~\\ To compute the distribution function of the dark sector we follow \cite{Dvorkin:2019zdi,Bae:2017dpt}.
 In general the Boltzmann equation for the phase space distribution of particles in the plasma reads